-No person shall keep any boat in excess of 10 feet in length or not propelled solely by oars or paddles on the waters of the Town without first obtaining a harbor service permit from the Harbormaster.
+No person shall keep any vessel within the waters of the Town of Wareham, held by mooring or dock without first obtaining a Harbor Service Permit from the Harbormaster.
 This shall include all personal watercraft.
-However, no permit shall be required of transient craft in Town waters for six (6) or fewer consecutive days.
+No vessel may be anchored in the waters of Wareham for more than six (6)